ethansilvas/basic-git-branching/README.md

 [Step 2](#step-2-create-your-new-branch): Create your new branch with `git checkout -b your-branch-name` <br>

-[Step 3](#step-3-code-and-finish-whatever-you-need-done): Code and finish whatever you need done (you could do step 4 first then this if you want a remote copy of your branch for a backup) <br>
+[Step 3 or 4](#step-3-or-4-code-what-you-need-and-keep-your-branch-up-to-date): Code whatever you need to do, but remember that you'll need to keep your branch up to date with main.
+Whenever you're at a good stopping point while you're coding, and you know that there are new changes in main, update your branch with the latest version of main by doing:

+1. Commit any changes you have in your branch (you can't have uncommitted changes when rebasing)

+IF YOUR BRANCH HAS A REMOTE VERSION (you did step 4 first) DO THIS, IF NOT THEN SKIP: Make sure the remote version of your branch has the latest committed changes with `git push origin your-branch-name`

+2. Checkout main with `git checkout main`
+3. Update your main with `git pull`
+4. Go back to your branch with `git checkout your-branch-name`
+5. Update your branch with the latest version of main with `git rebase main`

+IF YOUR BRANCH HAS A REMOTE VERSION (you did step 4 first) DO THIS, IF NOT THEN SKIP: Now that your branch has been rebased with main, you'll have to update the remote version of your branch to reflect that by doing another `git push origin your-branch-name`

+Steps to deal with merge conflicts are listed in the [Fixing a merge conflict](#fixing-a-merge-conflict) section.

-[Step 4](#step-4-making-a-remote-copy-of-your-branch): Make a remote copy of your branch by doing `git push origin your-branch-name`.
+[Step 4 or 3](#step-4-or-3-making-a-remote-copy-of-your-branch): Make a remote copy of your branch by doing `git push origin your-branch-name`.
 You can verify that it worked on your repository's GitHub page, under the "branches" section. <br>

-[Step 5](#step-5-aligning-your-branch-with-the-one-you-want-to-merge-your-changes-into): Pull all the latest changes from main into your branch with `git pull origin main --rebase`.
-Details on dealing with merge conflicts are in the step 5 section of this doc.

-[Step 6](#step-6-creating-a-pull-request): Go to your repository's GitHub page (or GitHub Desktop), find your branch, click the "New pull request", write a descriptive title and description of your changes in the provided boxes, and then click "Create pull request".
+[Step 5](#step-5-creating-a-pull-request): Go to your repository's GitHub page (or GitHub Desktop), find your branch, click the "New pull request", write a descriptive title and description of your changes in the provided boxes, and then click "Create pull request".
+After that, you're all done and someone will likely review your changes.

+If the reviewer finds a bug or something to change you can go back and fix it in your code, commit your changes, and update your remote branch with `git push origin your-branch-name`.
+The pull request will automatically know that you've updated the branch  <br><br>

+**NOTE:** If you want to make a remove/backup copy of your branch, then do step 4 before step 3.
+You don't technically need to make a remote copy of your branch until you are done coding and ready to push your new branch's code to the main branch, but without a remote copy you won't have a backup of your branch in case of disaster!

 ## Step 1: Make sure you are in the branch that you want to base your NEW branch off of